Richard Sugarman

 Richard Sugarman (born July 12, 1944) is an American academic and political consultant.
 He is a professor of religion at the University of Vermont and "a world-renowned expert on the French philosopher Emmanuel Levinas".
 He was an advisor to presidential candidate Bernie Sanders on his 2016 presidential campaign.

 Early life

 Richard Sugarman was born in Buffalo, New York.
-He is of Ukrainian Jewish descent on his paternal side and of English Jewish descent on his maternal side.
+He grew up in a largely Orthodox neighborhood where "one in every four residents was a 'DP,' or displaced person, tattooed with a number from a Nazi death camp."
+Sugarman is of Ukrainian Jewish descent on his paternal side and of English Jewish descent on his maternal side.
 His father's family were Hasidic Jews; his mother was a Reform Jew.
 His father was a serial entrepreneur.

 Sugarman received his B.A. cum laude in philosophy from Yale University in 1966; his roommate was Joe Lieberman, who later served as United States Senator.
 One of his professors was John Daniel Wild, and he also was mentored by Paul Weiss.
 After serving as a Carnegie Teaching Fellow in philosophy at Yale during the 1966–1967 academic year, he went on to receive an M.A. from Yale in 1969 and a Ph.D. from Boston University in 1976, both in philosophy.
 His thesis was entitled, Toward a Phenomenology of Ressentiment.